jfath/mqttgpio/README.md

 #### Setup

-Edit Wifi ssid and password for your network
+Edit WiFi ssid and password for your network
 Edit commandTopic and statusTopic to suit your environment
 Edit mqtt_server to match address of your mqtt broker
 Compile and flash code to D1 mini

 #### Usage

-Use an MQTT client to send four character control string to topic barn/iot/antSwitchCommand
+Use an MQTT client to send four character control string to your command topic
+Optionally, check your status topic to see if the control string was received
 Each character of the control string corresponds with a single relay and can be '1' , '2', or 'x' to set position 1, position 2, or as-is

 #### Hardware